VerificAgent: Domain-Specific Memory Verification for Scalable Oversight of Aligned Computer-Use Agents: Experiments

-To bootstrap the memory module, we curate a \emph{Memory Acquisition Dataset} comprising diverse PowerPoint tasks drawn from a repository of real‐world presentations.
-Each task is designed to exercise the full range of atomic GUI operations (e.g., slide navigation, object selection, formatting, alignment) that the agent will encounter during deployment.
+To bootstrap the memory module, we curate a \emph{Memory Acquisition Dataset} comprising 50 Office tasks drawn from a repository of real‐world presentations.
+The tasks are designed to exercise the full range of atomic GUI operations (e.g., slide navigation, object selection, formatting, alignment) that the agent will encounter during deployment.

-For each sample, we construct a prompt by combining the natural‐language instruction \(\mathcal{T}\), the initial screenshot \(S_{0}\), the expert seed knowledge \(\mathcal{K}\), and the current memory \(\mathcal{M}\).
-The Plan Generator issues a step‐by‐step plan \(P\), which the CUA executes to produce a trajectory \(\tau\).
-The Task Analyzer then ingests \((\mathcal{T}, \tau, g)\) to refine \(\mathcal{M}\) online (Sec.~\ref{subsec:arch}).
-This “plan–act–analyze–update” loop repeats until all tasks in the acquisition set are processed.
-Upon completion, we freeze the resulting memory \(\mathcal{M}\) for use in the inference phase.

-\subsection{Inference Dataset}
+\subsubsection{Inference Dataset}

-After freezing the memory, we evaluate our agent on PowerPoint tasks drawn from the OSWorld benchmark (originally specified for LibreOffice Impress).
-Since OSWorld provides PPTX files, we load them directly into PowerPoint Online hosted on Microsoft OneDrive and retain only those tasks that: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item Specify a clear, agent‐interpretable objective, \item Rely solely on built‐in PowerPoint Online features (no external imports, exports, or desktop‐only functions), \item Exclude file‐saving or exporting operations. \end{itemize} Filtering reduces the original 46 PowerPoint tasks to a compatible set of 36 (Table~\ref{tab:dataset-examples}), ensuring our evaluation remains both realistic and fully supported by the PowerPoint Online platform.
+We evaluate our agent on Office tasks drawn from the OSWorld benchmark (originally specified for LibreOffice).
+Since OSWorld provides DOCX, PPTX, and XLSX files, we load them directly into Word, PowerPoint, and Excel Online hosted on Microsoft OneDrive and retain only those tasks that: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item Specify a clear, agent‐interpretable objective, \item Rely solely on built‐in Office Online features (no external imports, exports, or desktop‐only functions), \item Exclude file‐saving or exporting operations. \end{itemize} Filtering reduces the original OSWorld Office tasks to a compatible set of 36 for PowerPoint (Table~\ref{tab:dataset-examples}), 18 for Word (Table~\ref{tab:dataset-examples-word}), and 10 for Excel (Table~\ref{tab:dataset-examples-excel}), ensuring our evaluation remains both realistic and fully supported by the Office Online platform.

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}

 We measure success using automated graders derived from OSWorld, emphasizing functional correctness over visual similarity.
-The primary grader, \texttt{compare\_pptx\_files}, compares the agent’s output deck \(D\) against the gold‐standard deck \(D^*\) at the file level.
-We have enhanced this grader to reduce false positives (by tightening comparison thresholds) and reduce false negatives (by handling edge cases in slide structure).
+The primary grader compares the agent’s output document \(D\) against the gold‐standard document \(D^*\) at the file level.
+For PowerPoint, we have enhanced the primary grader (\texttt{compare\_pptx\_files}) to reduce false positives (by tightening comparison thresholds) and reduce false negatives (by handling edge cases in slide structure).
 Each task receives a binary score \(g \in \{0,1\}\): 1 if the agent’s deck satisfies the instruction semantics, and 0 otherwise.
-Further details and implementation patches are provided in Appendix~\ref{appendix:datasets}.
+Further details and implementation patches are provided in Appendix A~\ref{appendix:datasets}.